Falling short: Why the White House will miss its vax target - News Break

 “We did that as a team, relying very heavily or exclusively on the docs and scientists,” White House COVID-19 coordinator Jeff Zients said Tuesday on how the targets were selected.

 The president last month set a target of shipping 80 million COVID-19 excess vaccine doses overseas by the end of June.
-U.S. officials say the doses are ready to go, but that regulatory and legal roadblocks in recipient countries are slowing deliveries.
+U.S. officials say the doses are ready to go, but that regulatory and legal roadblocks in recipient countries are slowing deliveries beyond what was expected.

 About 10 million have been shipped so far, including 3 million sent Wednesday to Brazil.
-Shipments are expected to pick up, but meeting the goal by June 30 appears unlikely.
+Shipments are expected to pick up in the final days of the month, but meeting the goal by June 30 appears unlikely.

+It takes time to share a lifesaving and delicate vaccine, one White House official said, but the administration expects to share “every single drop” of the promised doses.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.